Disney Unveils Possible Plans And Considerations For Reopening Of Its Theme Parks

 - Cleanliness and sanitation

-The first two points go hand-in-hand as they will be used to determine how many people are in a theme park at any given time.
-The social distancing and capacity measures will not allow Disney to have nearly as many people in their parks, which forces guests to spread out more.
+The first two points go hand in hand, as they will be used to determine how many people are in a theme park at any given time.
+The social distancing and capacity measures will not allow Disney to have nearly as many people in its parks as usual, forcing guests to spread out more.

-The “phased reopening” details the idea of gradually reopening parks and resorts or only partially opening specific locations.
-Some restaurants and stores could reopen before the parks are allowed to open up their gates.
+The “phased reopening” refers to the idea of gradually reopening parks and resorts or only partially opening specific locations.
+Some restaurants and stores could reopen before the parks.

-Disney has not yet set anything in stone nor given final confirmation to these safety measures and guidelines.
-Dr. Hymel states that these are all part of the plans they’re looking at and which remain in development for the reopening of the magical vacation destinations.
+Disney has not yet set anything in stone nor given final confirmation of these safety measures and guidelines.
+Hymel states that they are all part of the plans the company is looking at for reopening the magical vacation destinations, but that the plans remain in development.